Gonzalez-Itzel/BIS15W2025_igonzalez/lab4/hw4.md

 **4. The variable `conservation` categorizes the conservation status of the mammals in the data.
 How many mammals are endangered?**

-There are 4 mammals that are endangered
+There are 4 mammals that are endangered.

 ``` r